nlopez59/MortgageWorkspace/readme.md

 <img src="images/dfhcsdup.png" width="700">

-**Installing the MortApp in CICS**
+##### Installing an Application
-As a final step, applications are installed in CICS once using the following CICS commands:
+As a final step, MortApp is installed in once using the CICS commands:
   - ```'CEDA INSTALL GROUP(EPSMTM)'``` installs the MortApp group
   - ```'CEDA INSTALL DB2CONN(DBD1)'``` installs the DB2 Connect resource

-### CICS System Layer
+### The CICS System Layer
-Application teams focus on the various parts of their application and work the CICS Admins to design the resources and definitions needed to install and run their code.
+Application teams focus on the various parts of their application and work withthe CICS Admins to design the resources and definitions needed to install and run their code.

 CICS Admins also configure system-wide settings used across all applications.
 The list of things they do is extensive.
-But for our example, there are 2 key components needed to enable a new application like the MortApp on a new environment; the CICS Started Task and the CICS SIP.
+But for our example, there are 2 key components needed to enable a new application like MortApp on a new environment; the CICS Started Task and the CICS SIP.

 **The CICS Started Task**
 In simple terms, CICS runs like a batch job under JES.
 The main difference is that its a long running job like a unix daemon task.
 This type of job is called a 'Started Task' (STC).
+STC's are configured to automatically start when zOS is IPLed - Initial Program Load  (also called boot).

 Example CICS STC running in WaaS 3.1
 <img src="images/cicsstc.png" width="500">